 * Several years later (long after I’d left the village) my asthma was instantly cured as a side effect of life-saving treatment I received in a completely unrelated incident.

-The Ultimate Australian Wellness Bundle
+The Ultimate Wellness Bundle for Australians

 Finally – an all Australian ebook bundle!
 (I'm a bit late to share this with you, as it's only available until OCT 16th)